SebWouters/CheMPS2/README.md

     > python test7.py
     > python test8.py
     > python test9.py

+If you compiled the C++ library with ```-DMKL=ON```, you might get the error

+    > Intel MKL FATAL ERROR: Cannot load libmkl_avx.so or libmkl_def.so.

+This issue of using Intel's MKL inside python is known and reported.
+To get the python tests to run, you can set the variable ```LD_PRELOAD``` in order to preload ```libmkl_rt.so```.
+On my system, this is done with

+    > export LD_PRELOAD=/opt/intel/mkl/lib/intel64/libmkl_rt.so

-These tests do exactly the same thing as the c++ tests above, and illustrate the usage of the python interface to CheMPS2.
+The python tests do exactly the same thing as the C++ tests above, and illustrate the usage of the python interface to CheMPS2.
 The tests should end with a line stating whether or not they succeeded.
 They only require a very limited amount of memory (order 10-120 MB).

 ### 5. Doxygen documentation